RishikaKatna46/CookBook_Dynamic/README.md

 ## What This App Does

 CookBook lets you search for recipes from an external API, save your own recipes, and manage ingredients.
 We implemented full CRUD operations so you can create, read, update, and delete recipes.
-The app also tracks statistics about your recipe collection like average ratings and most popular categories.
+The app tracks statistics about your recipe collection like average ratings and most popular categories, displaying them in a visual dashboard on the home page.
+Users can switch between light and dark themes for comfortable viewing, and contact the team through a built-in contact form.

 ## Tech Stack